aterrel/aterrel.github.com/content/posts/2014-07-17-scipy-diversity.md

 When I sat down with folks to encourage them to join our executive committee, I typically made the argument that if we don't build the community we want, no one else will.
 There are a lot of challenges we need to face, e.g. promoting code as a real scholarly work and promoting an open sharing culture among coders in scientific computing.
 We cannot do this without a diverse functional community.

-Please go sign up for the mailing list and start making this a better place. http://mail.scipy.org/mailman/listinfo/scipy-organizers
+Please go sign up for the mailing list and start making this a better place. [http://mail.scipy.org/mailman/listinfo/scipy-organizers](http://mail.scipy.org/mailman/listinfo/scipy-organizers)

 ### Acknowledgements

-Thank you to: April Wright, Kelsey Jordahl, Anthony Scopatz, Matthew Turk, Dan Katz, and Sheila Miguez for edits to this document.
+Thank you to: April Wright, Kelsey Jordahl, Anthony Scopatz, Matthew Turk, Dan Katz, Sheila Miguez, and Kyle Mandli for reading an early version and edits to this document.

 [pic1]: |filename|/figures/scipy2014_logo.png "SciPy2014 Logo" width="45%"